LexTran/Deep-Learning-Medical-Segmentation/README.md

-# Coronary Artery Segmentation Nets
+# Deep Learning Medical Segmentation

 This repo is designed for integration of common coronary artery segmentation networks (I have only test it on coronary artery CTA data, but should work for most CT data), you can modify it to fit your data, that should be easy.